malcolm-s/react-lotus/features.md

 NEW FEATURES TO WORK ON

-    -   save and load cell data from local storage
     -   handle multiple selection of cells
     -   allow cells to reference other cells
     -   implement equations in cells => add, subtract, multiply, divide